Tasmiah1408028/RealtimeVideoMotionTransfer/README.md

 The config subfolder contains the yaml file for the VoxCeleb dataset.

 The checkpoints subfolder contains the trained VRNN keypoins prediction models using prediction horizons of 6 or 12 for VRNN.
-Checkpoints for VRNN are named as "VRNN\_3883videos_vox_{# input frames}_{# output frames}" where {# input frames} and {# output frames} can be 6/12 indicates types of prediction.
+Checkpoints for VRNN are named as "VRNN\_5001videos_bair_{# input frames}_{# output frames}" where {# input frames} and {# output frames} is 15 here.

 The log subfolder is the directory for saving generated videos.

-The two pickle files are the keypoints corresponding to 44 VoxCeleb videos during inference for source image and driving video frames.
+The two pickle files are the keypoints corresponding to 256 Bair videos during inference for source image and driving video frames.

 To calculate JEDi, JEDi.py can be used after generating the videos and some trained models need to be downloaded in "videojedi_models" folder as instructed.
 ## Checkpoints for the FOMM model and keypoints
-Checkpoints for the FOMM model trained on the VoxCeleb dataset can be found under this google drive link. https://drive.google.com/drive/folders/1pachVtWHibzDi3E61jUmqFfz2hVxA1GX?usp=drive_link.
+Checkpoints for the FOMM model trained on the Bair dataset can be found under this google drive link. https://drive.google.com/drive/folders/1pachVtWHibzDi3E61jUmqFfz2hVxA1GX?usp=drive_link.

 This file has been sourced using the link in the original FOMM github: